LeeSmith7/Of_Mice_and_Cats/index.md

 Count Neko controls his minions to make sure you can never have your cheese back.
 If he catches you, you'll become his snack!

+# Our History
+## From Dark Origins
+We started with a basic, buggy game.
+Each sprite was only 4 by 4 pixels, and the hero was a void which wandered in a dark, low-resolution land.

+We decided the game's ability to randomly generate floors had a lot of potential, and so we started to create a game worth playing with this base.

+## New and Improved: Mousy Game v1.0
+Our first version of the game had new and improved graphics, and a working potion item.

+There were many bugs, however.
+We didn't want our courageous hero to spawn into walls, so we went back to our code to fix everything.

+## Adding Utility: Of Mice and Cats v2.0
+This is the version of the game we currently have.
+We have a start menu, death screen, and HP bar.

+ We're working on integrating our animations, adding sound, and balancing enemies.
+If we have time, we'll add a boss floor and a puzzle floor.
+There's a lot to look forward too!
 ## Download
 ### Github link
 https://github.com/JackMao981/FinalProject.git